postlund/pyatv/docs/support/scanning_issues.md

 ## Timing issues

-Timing isssues can happen because `pyatv` only scans for a small period of time.
+Timing issues can happen because `pyatv` only scans for a small period of time.
 By saying "scan", we actually mean sending out requests and waiting for responses.
 The wait time should be long enough to receive all responses but short enough to not be annoying to the user.
 Waiting five minutes for a scan to finish *is* annoying.
 By